dingproject/ting-client/README.markdown

 ## Usage

-All use of the Ting API requires creating and configuring a TingClient object which determines how the client will access the API.
+All use of the Ting API requires creating and configuring a TingClient object based on a request adapter and a response adapter.
+This determines how the client will access the API.

-This example shows how the project is set up using HTTP and the [Zend Framework](http://framework.zend.com/).
+This example shows how the client is set up using HTTP and [Zend Framework](http://framework.zend.com/).

 		$client = new TingClient(
 								new TingClientZfHttpRequestAdapter(
 									new Zend_Http_Client(),
 									new TingClientHttpRequestFactory($this->baseUrl)),
 								new TingClientJsonResponseAdapter()
 							);

 ### Search